diotte-am/WebDevFinalProjectNode/README.md

+This is middleware written to handle communication to a MongoDB database and the Easy Post API.
+This application uses Node.js, Express, and Mongoose.

 ## Compilation Instructions

 This application was written in Spring of 2022 and since then all of the modules I used have since updated or become deprecated.
 To get this running all dependencies will need to be reinstalled: